-|Helpers--pipelayers, plumbers, pipefitters, and steamfitters||47,400|
+|Helpers--pipelayers, plumbers, pipefitters, and steamfitters||56,900|

 |Helpers--brickmasons, blockmasons, stonemasons, and tile and marble setters||24,400|

-|Helpers--painters, paperhangers, plasterers, and stucco masons||11,100|
+|Helpers--painters, paperhangers, plasterers, and stucco masons||10,900|

-Most construction laborers and helpers do physically demanding work.
+Most construction laborers and helpers perform physically demanding work.
 Some work at great heights or outdoors in all weather conditions; others may be required to work in tunnels.
 They must use earplugs around loud equipment and wear gloves, safety glasses, and other protective gear.

 Injuries and Illnesses

-Although the majority of workers learn by assisting experienced workers, some opt for apprenticeship programs.
-Programs generally include 2 to 4 years of technical instruction and on-the-job training.
-The Laborers International Union of North America requires 160 hours of training before workers are allowed on site.
-Workers learn basic construction skills, such as communication, blueprint reading, proper tools and equipment use, and safety and health procedures.
-The remainder of the curriculum consists of specialized skills training in three of the largest segments of the construction industry: building construction, heavy and highway construction, and environmental remediation for removing such materials as lead or asbestos.
+Although the majority of construction laborers and helpers learn by assisting experienced workers, some construction laborers may opt for apprenticeship programs.
+These programs generally include 2 to 4 years of technical instruction and OJT.
+The Laborers' International Union of North America (LIUNA)requires a combination of OJT and related classroom instruction in such areas as signaling, blueprint reading, using proper tools and equipment, and following health and safety procedures.
+The remainder of the curriculum consists of specialized training in one of these eight areas:

 Licenses, Certifications, and Registrations